• Share this on:

 1. Costa Rica, Ecuador and Colombia – typical suppliers of tropical fruits.
 Costa Rica and Ecuador export mainly bananas and pineapples, but Costa Rica also supplies Europe with melons, watermelons and cassava.
 Colombia’s best-known products are bananas, but the country also exports growing volumes of avocados and exotic fruit.

 2. Morocco – a price-competitive country with the advantage of being close to Europe.
-European buyers use Morocco's supply to extend seasons of soft fruit, grapes, melons, citrus and more.
-Morocco is by far Europe's most important supplier of vegetables, mainly tomatoes but also beans and several green vegetables.
-In terms of fruit, Morocco is an important supplier of watermelons and mandarins.
-Morocco's export to Europe is the second most diversified of all developing countries (behind Turkey).
+European buyers use Morocco's supply to extend seasons of soft fruit, table grapes, melons, citrus fruits and more.
+Morocco is by far Europe's most important supplier of vegetables, mainly tomatoes but also beans, chilli peppers, and several green vegetables.
+In terms of fruit, Morocco is an important supplier of watermelons, mandarins, and berries.
+Morocco's export to Europe is the third most diversified of all developing countries (behind Turkey and Egypt).

-3. Peru and South Africa – typical counter-seasonal suppliers since both countries are in the Southern Hemisphere.
+3. South Africa and Peru – typical counter-seasonal suppliers since both countries are in the Southern Hemisphere.
 Peru has large-scale production projects and different climate zones to extend the season.
-Its main export products to Europe are avocados, mangoes, grapes and bananas.
-South Africa competes in the same window mainly with citrus, grapes, pome fruits and avocados.
-After Turkey and Morocco, South Africa has the most diversified exports of fresh fruits and vegetables to Europe.
+Its main export products to Europe are avocadosmangoes, table grapes and bananas.
+South Africa competes in the same window mainly with citrus fruits, grapes, pome fruits and avocados.
+After Turkey, Egypt and Morocco, South Africa has the most diversified exports of fresh fruits and vegetables to Europe.

 Tips: